icu6t6/DevilsLAB/docs/SOFTWARE_SETUP_T1_ENZO_v1_USER.md

 ## Next Step

-Once software setup and firmware flashing are complete, continue to ESP Group A.
+Once software setup is complete and the firmware is flashed successfully, continue to:

+**ESP Build Guide — Module Group A**

 Do not skip ahead or mix stages out of order.